Ympact/flux-icons/README.md

 ```

 For the **solid** icons, optionally callbacks can be defined on `dir`, `prefix` and `suffix` to adjust these according to the icon size.
+The sizes passed to these callbacks are 24, 20 and 16 (the defaults of the Flux icon component).

 ```php
 'solid' => [